Jean-François Lyotard: The sublime

 What is deeply unsettling about the mathematically sublime is that the mental faculties that present visual perceptions to the mind are inadequate to the concept corresponding to it; in other words, what people are able to make themselves see cannot fully match up to what they know is there.
 They know it is a mountain but they cannot take the whole thing into their perception.
 Human sensibility is incapable of coping with such sights, but reason can assert the finitude of the presentation.
 With the dynamically sublime, the sense of physical danger should prompt an awareness that humans are not just physical material beings, but moral and (in Kant's terms) noumenal beings as well.
 The body may be dwarfed by its power but reason need not be.
 This explains, in both cases, why the sublime is an experience of pleasure as well as pain.

 Lyotard is fascinated by this admission, from one of the philosophical architects of the Enlightenment, that the mind cannot always organize the world rationally.
 Some objects are simply incapable of being brought neatly under concepts.
 For Lyotard, in Lessons on the Analytic of the Sublime, but drawing on his argument in The Differend, this is a good thing.
 Such generalities as "concepts" fail to pay proper attention to the particularity of things.
-What happens in the sublime is a crisis where a person realizes the inadequacy of the imagination and reason to each other.
-What people are witnessing, says Lyotard, is actually the differend; the straining of the mind at the edges of itself and at the edges of its conceptuality.
+What happens in the sublime is a crisis experience in the relationship of imagination and reason, and this witnessed inadequacy, says Lyotard, is actually the differend; the straining of the mind at the edges of itself and at the edges of its conceptuality.